xalaida/laravel-nuxt-docker/api/DOCUMENTATION.md

   php artisan sail:install
 ```

+Also, there is an excellent project called [Laradock](https://laradock.io/) that contains a full bunch of services.

 ## To Do list

 - [ ] refactor dockerfile clean up and run instructions according to this: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#run